Edmund Ruffin: Planter and intellectual

-In his twenties, Ruffin began experimenting with using marl to rejuvenate the soil on his land that had been worn out by more than a century of monoculture of tobacco, a crop which consumes many nutrients from the soil.
-An educated man, Ruffin was interested in agricultural science but did not like farming or supervising slaves and in 1835 moved from his plantation in Prince George to the City of Petersburg becoming an absentee landowner, leaving the day to day management of his plantations and supervision of slaves to overseers.
-In 1843, Ruffin purchased another plantation, Marlbourne, in Hanover County near Richmond, in the Virginia Tidewater and moved there from Petersburg.
-Tobacco had long been cultivated on the land and the soil was exhausted, so Ruffin became a serious agronomist and a pioneer in promoting conservation and soil rejuvenation.
+While in his twenties, Ruffin began experimenting with marl to rejuvenate the soil on his land, which had been worn out by more than a century of monoculture of tobacco, a crop that consumes many nutrients from the soil.
+An educated man, Ruffin was interested in agricultural science but did not like farming nor supervising slaves.
+In 1835 he changed his primary home from his plantation in Prince George to the City of Petersburg.
+Thus, he became an absentee landowner, leaving overseers responsible for the day management of his plantations and supervision of slaves.
+In 1843, Ruffin purchased another plantation, Marlbourne, in Hanover County, nearer Richmond, and moved there from Petersburg.
+Tobacco had long been cultivated on the land, and the soil was exhausted, so Ruffin became a serious agronomist and pioneered promoting conservation and soil rejuvenation.

 Ruffin became one of a circle of intellectuals who worked to change various aspects of Southern life.
 His colleagues included Nathaniel Beverley Tucker, George Frederick Holmes, James Henry Hammond, and William Gilmore Simms.
 Their interests spanned Southern society.
 For example, Ruffin edited writings of William Byrd of Westover Plantation The Westover Manuscripts, containing a history of the dividing line twixt Virginia and North Carolina: a Journey to the Land of Eden A.D.
 1733 and a Progress to the Mines.
 (Published in Petersburg, Virginia in 1841 and in Albany, New York in 2 volumes in 1866).
 Many in the group argued "stewardship" justified slavery, influenced by the evangelical tradition that generated reform in the North as well, and published their recommendations and "jeremiads" in short-lived periodicals and felt unjustly neglected by fellow Southerners.

 For a time in the 1840s, Ruffin was editor of the Farmers Register.
-He did serious studies of the possibility of using lime to raise pH in peat soils.
+He experimented using lime to raise pH in peat soils.
 Ruffin presented a paper, later expanded into an article for American Farmer and eventually into the highly influential book An Essay on Calcareous Manures (1852).
 He explained how applications of calcareous earths (marl) had reduced soil acidity and improved yields of mixed crops of corn and wheat on his land, which had been worn out by two centuries of tobacco farming.
 These works and others have led to his being called the "father of soil science" in modern times.

 During the pre-war years, Ruffin also studied the origin of bogs and published several detailed descriptions of the Dismal and Blackwater swamps in Virginia.
 Some now consider Ruffin better known for his substantive contributions to agriculture, rather than his claim to have fired the first shot of the Civil War at Fort Sumter.
-However, his advice on the value of marl was not widely followed in his own time.
+However, his advice to use marl was not widely followed in his own time.
 In an 1852 address, he warned planters that not paying attention to their soil could lead to ruin, and the South suffered from exhausted soils after the Civil War.